chesslogical/StarterPack2/3/readme.md

 Security Considerations
 While the XOR Encryptor's use of a key file and two passwords enhances security over basic XOR encryption, it is important to note that it does not provide the same level of security as more sophisticated encryption methods like AES.
 Users should employ strong, unique passwords for both the salt and nonce to ensure robust security.
 Additionally, the key file must be securely managed and protected, as it is crucial to the encryption and decryption processes.

-For sensitive data, such as medical records, further security measures and compliance with legal and regulatory standards are recommended.
-This application is suitable for scenarios where simplicity is sufficient, but users handling highly sensitive information should consult with security experts to implement additional safeguards and ensure comprehensive protection.